 It felt like my wife and I were always forgetting a step, as this list of tasks was spread across various docs, spreadsheets, and emails.
 But as soon as we started using Basecamp, I created a project template to house all the moving pieces of our new product launches.
 Now when we launch a new product, we simply select this template, and every single task, doc, and folder we need is all in one place, ready to go.

 While 95% of the tasks in our business are completed by my wife and I, we do work with several freelancers to help with label design, winemaking, and more.
 And it was common to have email threads with these folks containing hundreds of messages, all to tweak a label or request some changes to a wine sample.

-Now, we bring our freelancers right into the corresponding projects inside our Basecamp.
+Now, whether it’s a freelance designer crafting a social image or a writer compiling a blog about the best non-alcoholic red wines, we bring our freelancers right into the corresponding projects inside our Basecamp.
 Communication between them, myself, and my wife is crystal clear, as no one has to dig back through threads.
 It’s all right there on whatever it is we’re working on.